American Dream® Shield

 At the American Dream® Law Office, the American Dream® Shield, we have represented numerous immigrants in immigration courts around the country.
 Most of these individuals dealt with consequences of uninformed please by their criminal attorneys, who failed to consult with an immigration attorney before entering the plea.
 The United States Supreme Court’s decision in Padilla v.
 Kentucky, 130 S. Ct.
 1473 (2010), heightened the standard of care for criminal attorneys regarding the advice they should render relating to the criminal consequences of a client’s plea.
 The Court ruled that a criminal attorney is not immune from liability if he or she fails to explain whether the plea will have adverse effects on a client’s immigration status.
 The Court obligated criminal attorneys to either consult with an immigration attorney or become familiar with the immigration consequences themselves.
 At the American Dream® Law Office, we help criminal attorneys limit their exposure by thoroughly dissecting a potential plea and advising the attorney on the proper terminology in a plea.

 What is a Conviction for Immigration Purposes?

-It is crucial for a criminal attorney to understand that please that might be inconsequential from a criminal perspective might end up negatively affecting a clients immigration status.
-A criminal attorney might fail to defend his clients American Dream by pleading to a Withhold of Removal, for example, which would be counted as a win in criminal court, but serves as an admission and a conviction for immigration purposes.
+It is crucial for a criminal attorney to understand that please what might be inconsequential from a criminal perspective might end up negatively affecting a client’s immigration status.
+A criminal attorney might fail to defend his client’s American Dream® by pleading to a Withhold of Removal, for example, which would be counted as a win in criminal court, but serves as admission and a conviction for immigration purposes.